 Voos, Paula B. "IRRA Presidential Address."
 Proceedings of the 56th Annual Meeting, Industrial Relations Research Association.
 San Diego, CA, January 3–5, 2004.

-Copyright permissions obtained from ILR Review and Cornell Press by Constance Finlay, Librarian SMLR.
+- Copyright permissions obtained from ILR Review and Cornell Press by Constance Finlay, former SMLR librarian.